modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## The goal for Modern Web

+> Our goal is to provide developers with the tools they need to build for the modern web.
+We believe in less abstractions and working closely with the browser.

 Modern browsers are a powerful platform for building websites and applications.
 Our goal is to work with what's available in the browser first before reaching for custom solutions.

 When you're working _with_ the browser rather than against it, code, skills, and knowledge remain relevant for a longer time.
 Development becomes faster and debugging easier because there are fewer layers of abstractions involved.

 At the same time, we are aware of the fact that not all problems can be solved elegantly by the browser today.
 We support developers making informed decisions about introducing tools and customizations to their projects, in such a way that developers can upgrade later as browser support improves.

-Which leads us to our **Mission Statement**:

-> Our goal is to enable efficient development using html, css, js with the browser while having as little abstraction as possible.

-To clarify it's not about using ONLY the browser - that is "impossible/impractical" - it is about the tools you need to work efficiently with the browser while having as little abstraction as possible.
-It's not about teaching the big 3 (html, css, js) as that is already done for example on [MDN Web Docs](https://developer.mozilla.org/en-US/).
-It's about after you know the big 3 - we then highlight some things commonly forgotten/misunderstood and introduce you to our tools which enable you to only rely on the big 3.

 This announcement marks the official release of Modern Web.
 Our website is live at [modern-web.dev](https://modern-web.dev), and our packages are available on NPM with the [@web](https://www.npmjs.com/org/web) namespace.
 Our code is open-source and publicly available at [github.com/modernweb-dev/web](https://github.com/modernweb-dev/web).
 For updates, you can follow us on [Twitter](https://twitter.com/modern_web_dev), and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).

+In this posts we will walk you through some of the project we have been working on for the past couple of years.

+> Pascal help!

 ## Guides